-Jennifer Stratton has held senior leadership positions in Catholic education and Catholic health care for the past 22 years.
+Jennifer Stratton has held senior leadership positions in Catholic education, Catholic health and aged care, and Catholic aid and development for the past 24 years.
 She was Group Director of Mission at St John of God Health Care (SJGHC) for 15 years where she worked closely with the Board and Trustees assisting them in their leadership of the Mission.
-In addition to her responsibility for developing the culture, she led the development of a broad range of learning and development initiatives for managers and their teams.
+In addition to her responsibility for developing the culture, she led a broad range of learning and development initiatives for managers and their teams.
+She had executive responsibility for social justice initiatives including ground breaking work in creating employment opportunities within SJGHC for people with a disability.
+She also led the construction and implementation of SJGHC’s first Reconciliation Action Plan.

 Dr Christine Choo